-7. This project uses an anchor subscriber (optional) subscription: 8.
-Is there any expectation that the account holder of a master meter will subscribe to the community solar project on behalf of its tenants? ☐ Yes ✔ No Not at this time If "Yes," what specific, identifiable, sufficient, and quantifiable benefits from the community solar subscription are being passed through to the tenants? cleanenergy Additionally, the account holder of the master meter must attach a signed affidavit that the specific, identifiable, sufficient, and quantifiable benefits from the community solar subscription will be passed through to the tenants.
-If "No," please be aware that, if, at any time during the operating life of the community solar $\frac{1}{2}$ project the account holder of a master meter wishes to subscribe to the community solar project on behalf of its tenants, it must submit to the Board a signed affidavit that the specific, identifiable, sufficient, and quantifiable benefits from the community solar subscription will be passed through to its tenants. passed tillough to its teriants.
+7. This project uses an anchor subscriber (optional) Estimated or anticipated percentage or range of the project capacity for the anchor subscriber's subscription: 8.
+Is there any expectation that the account holder of a master meter will subscribe to the community solar project on behalf of its tenants? ☐ Yes ✔ No Not at this time If "Yes," what specific, identifiable, sufficient, and quantifiable benefits from the community solar subscription are being passed through to the tenants?
+New Jersey's Cleanenergy Additionally, the account holder of the master meter must attach a signed affidavit that the specific, identifiable, sufficient, and quantifiable benefits from the community solar subscription will be passed through to the tenants.
+If "No," please be aware that, if, at any time during the operating life of the community solar project the account holder of a master meter wishes to subscribe to the community solar project on behalf of its tenants, it must submit to the Board a signed affidavit that the specific, identifiable, sufficient, and quantifiable benefits from the community solar subscription will be passed through to its tenants.
 Understood 9.
 The geographic restriction for distance between project site and subscribers is: (selectone) Note: The geographic restriction selected here will apply for the lifetime of the project, barring special dispensation from the Board, pursuant to N.J.A.C.
 14:8-9.5(a).

 10. Product Offering: (The Applicant must also complete and attach one or more product offering form(s) found in Appendix A. See Appendix A for exemptions.)
-The subscription proposed offers guaranteed or fixed savings to subscribers ✓ Yes□ No If "Yes," the guaranteed or fixed savings are offered as: If "Yes," the proposed savings represent: The subscription proposed offers subscribers ownership or a pathway to ownership of a share of the community solar facility □ Yes ✔ No If "Yes," include proof of a pathway to ownership of a share of the community solar facility offered to the subscribers in Appendix A. 11.
+The subscription proposed offers guaranteed or fixed savings to subscribers ✓ Yes□ No If "Yes," the guaranteed or fixed savings are offered as: □ A percentage saving on the customer's annual electric utility bill ✓ A percentage saving on the customer's community solar bill credit □ Other: If "Yes," the proposed savings represent: The subscription proposed offers subscribers ownership or a pathway to ownership of a share of the community solar facility 11.
 The list of approved community solar projects will be published on the Board's website.
 Additionally, subscriber organizations have the option of indicating, on this list, that the project is currently seeking subscribers.
-If this project is approved, the Board should indicate on its website that the project is currently seeking subscribers If "Yes," the contact information indicated on the Board's website should read: Company/Entity Name: Soltage Contact Name: Zac Meyer Daytime Phone: (201) 992-9200 Email: zmeyer@soltage.com Note: it is the responsibility of the project's subscriber organization to notify the Board if/when the project is no longer seeking subscribers, and request that the Board remove the above information on its website.
-X. Community Engagement The proposed community solar project is being developed by or in collaboration with the municipality in which the project is located
+If this project is approved, the Board should indicate on its website that the project is currently seeking subscribers If "Yes," the contact information indicated on the Board's website should read: ny/Entity Name: Soltage Contact Name: Zac Meyer Daytim e Phone: (201) 992-9200Email: zmeyer@soltage.com project its web X. Com munity Engagement 1.
+The proposed community solar project is being developed by or in collaboration with the municipality in which the project is located